Deltares/D-EcoImpact/README.md

   $ poetry add <package> --dev
   ```

+### Versioning
+-  The repository depends on automatic versioning throuhg github actions and the commit message.
+- If the commit message starts with `Fix`, `fix`, `Bug`, or `bug` the patch version will be increased in the
+  pyproject.toml and a tag will be created.

 ## Documentation

 There are mkdocs available for documentation on how to use this code.